MicrosoftDocs/sql-docs/docs/advanced-analytics/r/using-data-from-olap-cubes-in-r.md

 ---
-title: Using data from OLAP cubes in R - SQL Server Machine Learning Services ms.prod: sql ms.technology: machine-learning
+title: Using data from OLAP cubes in R ms.prod: sql ms.technology: machine-learning